QuickBooks Blog

 Schedule C and Schedule 1 are both tax forms used by individuals, but they serve different purposes and apply to distinct types of income.

 Schedule C is used by self-employed individuals to report business income and expenses, typically for freelancers, sole proprietors, or small business owners.
 It covers all aspects of income and deductions related to running a business.
-Schedule C is a part of Form 1040.
-It calculates net profit or loss, which is then reported on the 1040.
+Schedule C calculates net profit or loss, which is then reported on Schedule 1, which then flows to Form 1040.

 Schedule 1 is broader and used by any taxpayer needing to report additional types of income like unemployment, alimony, or capital gains, as well as adjustments to income such as student loan interest or self-employment tax deductions.
+Self-employment income is also reported on Schedule 1.
 Schedule 1 is an attachment to Form 1040.

-While Schedule C focuses solely on business income, Schedule 1 handles various forms of non-business income and certain non-business deductions.
+While Schedule C focuses solely on business income, Schedule 1 summarizes various forms of business and non-business income and certain business and non-business deductions.

 FYI: If you fill out a Schedule C, you’ll typically also need to complete a Schedule SE to calculate your self-employment tax.